Write a simple Matrix bot in Scheme (or any other language) - Part 2

 ("hi!")))) (send-message room

-We want the bot to ignore its own events, so I added an empty
+We want the bot to ignore its own events, so I added an empty cond

-clause to check for that.
+check for that.

 The test room feels much less lonely now that my “hello there”s don’t go unanswered :)